MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/batch.md

-Gets this batch’s *execution id* if currently started, otherwise *None*.
+Gets this batch’s execution identifier if currently started, otherwise `None`.